LxChris/Data_Science_with_Finance/README.md

 - 05/23/2019: Improved efficiency of for loop.
 Build trading strategy.
 Finished the trading algorithm part and plot nice graph.
 Next Period requirement:
     - [ ] Sharpe ratio analysis
     - [ ] Sortino ratio analysis
+- 05/28/2019: Fixed a critical bug that may result in the model failed. **As a result of it: the model did not play very well.** Create a function to calcualte the hit rate for the model prediction.
+For now, this hit rate only reach **52%**.
+It is a very bad model.